It's official: royal wedding fever has hit London.

 "I'm here because it's just a crazy atmosphere," said Georgia Gibson, 12, sporting a fake tiara and clutching royal wedding flags.
 "It's great.
 Everyone's just, like, mad."

-"I'm doing this for my family back home because they are completely obsessed with the royal wedding," added her nanny, Lacey West, originally from Houston, Texas — herself wearing a fake tiara.
+"I'm doing this for my family back home because they are completely obsessed with the royal wedding," added her nanny, Lacey West, originally from Houston, Tx. — herself wearing a fake tiara.
 "It's a once-in-a-lifetime experience.

 "Just [Kate] driving by, I'm sure I'll burst into tears," she added, laughing.